thesalmanx/Modular-Crop-Growth-Model-and-Simulation/README.md

 <img width="356" alt="image" src="https://github.com/user-attachments/assets/0429a165-d39a-47ee-aa59-6a923a8cded8" />
 <img width="425" alt="image" src="https://github.com/user-attachments/assets/108f7989-7d1c-446d-958b-d01ff432f976" />
 <img width="468" alt="image" src="https://github.com/user-attachments/assets/f58a572c-c6e0-4dff-8880-b335dac05216" />

-## Limitations:

-The simulation model is not an exact representation of reality and may not account for all the variables that influence plant growth.
-The model's results are based on the assumptions and data used in its development.

 Conclusion:
 In this project we have made six classes with their own functionality and classes are related to each other through composition.
 Our program takes input values in file through getters and after calculations write them in an output file.